 The key to progressing through the ten brain injury recovery stages lies in activating neuroplasticity.
 This term refers to the brain’s ability to repair neural connections and reassign functions to other, undamaged portions of the brain.
 It is neuroplasticity that allows people to regain functions even after a devastating injury.

 Even after you return home, it is critical to continue with regular therapy.
-If you struggle to remember your exercises, have your therapist write you a home exercise sheet to help you know exactly how to do them.
-There are also home therapy devices, such as FitMi, which walk you through common exercises in a more stimulating and engaging manner.
+If you struggle to remember your exercises, have your therapist write you a home exercise sheet to help you know and remember exactly how to do them.
+There are also home therapy devices, such as FitMi, which can walk you through common exercises in a more stimulating and engaging manner.

 How Long Will It Take to Reach the Last Recovery Stage?